HK pro-democracy tabloid Apple Daily may shut down this week - memo

 Three companies related to Apple Daily are being prosecuted for collusion with a foreign country and authorities have frozen HK$18 million ($2.3 million) of their assets.

-The company said in the memo the board had sent a letter to Hong Kong’s Security Bureau to ask that some assets be unfrozen in order for the company to avoid violating labour laws by failing to pay employees.
+The company said in the memo the board had sent a letter to Hong Kong’s Security Bureau to ask that some assets be unfrozen in order for it to avoid violating labour laws by failing to pay staff.
 The company asked the Security Bureau to reply by Friday.

 ‘SERIOUS CRIME’

-The Bureau said in a statement to Reuters it would not comment on case details due to ongoing legal proceedings and any application related to the frozen property would be handled “according to the law”.
+The Bureau said in a statement to Reuters on Monday that it would not comment on case details due to ongoing legal proceedings and any application related to the frozen property would be handled “according to the law”.

 “Endangering national security is a very serious crime,” it said.